Skye-XD/desktop-icons-ng/README.md

 ./scripts/export-zip.sh
 ```

-This will create the file `gtk4-ding@smedius.gitlab.com.zip` with the extension, following the rules for publishing at extensions.gnome.org.
+This will create the zip file `gtk4-ding@smedius.gitlab.com.zip` of the extension, following the publishing rules at extensions.gnome.org.

 ## Contributing